<Housing Authority, The Projects>

 Smith, born in Hopkinsville, KY, was the first African American appointed to the executive board of the Hopkinsville Chamber of Commerce and also the first to chair the Area Development District in Kentucky.
 The Hopkinsville Housing Authority named the Walton Smith Park in his honor in 1982.
 Smith was a WWII veteran.
 For more see Profiles of Contemporary Black Achievers of Kentucky, by J. B. Horton.

-Subjects: Housing Authority, The Projects, Parks, Politicians, Politics, Appointments & Elections
+Subjects: Housing Authority, The Projects, Parks & Resorts, Politicians, Politics, Appointments & Elections

 Geographic Region: Hopkinsville, Christian County, Kentucky